Save on Pinterest

 What to Consider When Buying an Under-Sink Water Filter

 In order to select the best under-sink water filter for you, consider the different types of filtration available.
-There are many variations of water filters, from basic carbon options that work by binding to contaminants as the water flows through to reverse osmosis units that force water through a semipermeable membrane that captures even smaller compounds and impurities.
-If you have any specific contaminants you want to filter out or if your priority is improved taste, ensure your filter is certified to perform those tasks.
+There are many variations of water filters.
+Basic carbon options work by binding to contaminants as the water flows through.
+Reverse osmosis units force water through a semipermeable membrane that captures even smaller compounds and impurities.

 If you have a large family or use a lot of water for cooking and drinking, make sure you take the flow rate into account as well.
 This metric should clearly state gallons per minute (GPM).
-You should also ensure the unit you’re considering will fit under your sink and, if you plan to install it yourself, doesn’t require any DIY methods that are outside your expertise.
+You should also ensure the unit you’re considering will fit under your sink.
+Also, if you plan to install it yourself, make sure it doesn’t require any DIY methods that are outside your expertise.

 How We Found the Best Under-Sink Water Filters